-We also recall the main results of \cite{LiLiWu2} regarding $\pi_0$ and $\pi_1$ of the symplectomorphism group $\Symp_h(S^2 \times S^2 \#\, 4\overline{ \bbcp}\,\!^2)$ relevant for our work.
-In Section 3 we give a presentation of the quantum homology ring $QH_\ast(S^2 \times S^2 \#\, 4\overline{ \bbcp}\,\!^2)$, using the results in \cite{CM}.
-We dedicate Section 4 to obtaining the main result: first we identify all Hamiltonian circle actions on this manifold, then choose a possibly set of generators of the fundamental group and finally prove they are indeed linearly independent using the Seidel morphism.
+We also recall the results of \cite{LiLiWu2} regarding $\pi_0$ and $\pi_1$ of the symplectomorphism group $\Symp_h(\Mucccc)$ relevant to our work.
+In Section 3 we give a presentation of the quantum homology ring $QH_\ast(\Mucccc)$, that follows from applying the formulas for the quantum product on a rational surface obtained by B. Crauder and R. Miranda in \cite{CM}.
+We dedicate Section 4 to obtaining our main results: we choose a tentative set of five generators of the rational fundamental group and prove, using the Seidel morphism, that these elements are linearly independent.
+We conclude this section giving a classification of all Hamiltonian circle actions on $\Muhalf$, which allows us to determine which homotopy class of loops can be represented by such an action.

 Finally, in the last section we propose some further questions that arose naturally on the course of this work.
-The appendix is devoted to the proof of an auxiliary relation between elements in $\pi_1(\Symp_h(S^2 \times S^2 \#\, 4\overline{ \bbcp}\,\!^2))$.
+Appendix \ref{QHcomp} contains computations on the quantum ring while appendix \ref{auxiliaryrelations} is devoted to the proof of an auxiliary relation between elements in $\pi_1(\Symp_h(\Mucccc))$.